High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: Magnetic Reconnection Model

+Note that, for the MR mechanism to operate in novae, the WD must possess a magnetic field of $\sim 10^{6}$--$10^{8}$~G. Such strong fields are observed in isolated white dwarfs \citep[$B\sim 10^{7}$~G][]{2000PASP..112..873W}.
+In interacting binaries, AM Her systems (polars) host WDs with fields of $\sim 10^{7}$--$10^{8}$~G, while intermediate polars have inferred fields of $\sim 10^{5}$--$10^{7}$~G. Recent soft X-ray modulations in Nova Herculis 2021 (V1674 Her) also imply a magnetic WD \citep{Drake:2021ncv}.
+However, systematic studies of WD magnetism in recurrent novae are lacking, with tentative evidence found in only a few candidates like V2487 Oph.
+Thus, the detection/non-detection of the MR neutrinos provides a crucial diagnostic to constrain the WD magnetic fields in recurrent novae. }

 However, these optimistic prospects for high-energy neutrino detection in the magnetic reconnection (MR) model come at a cost: the suppression of correlated gamma-ray emission during this phase.
 As discussed earlier, gamma-rays cannot escape the dense MR region.
 Thus, any observed gamma-rays from such novae must originate from conventional external or internal shock mechanisms, either hadronic or leptonic in origin~\citep{MAGIC:2022rmr,HESS:2022qap,Cheung:2022joh,DeSarkar:2023nhp,Zheng:2022bxf}.
 This implies that two distinct processes—external shock (ES) and magnetic reconnection (MR)—could both contribute to the high-energy neutrino flux.
 Interestingly, MR neutrinos would be distinguishable from ES neutrinos by their spectral features (e.g., power-law index) and their time of onset.
-A temporal delay between these signals is expected, as their emission regions are spatially disconnected; the characteristic length scale of the MR region is $\mathcal{O}(10^9)~\rm cm$, compared to $\mathcal{O}(10^{13})~\rm cm$ for the external shock.
-Therefore, MR neutrinos are likely to arrive earlier than ES neutrinos, and crucially, will not be accompanied by correlated gamma-ray emission.
-For a typical wind velocity of $(2000-4000)$ km/sec, the delay can be on the range of several hours, depending on the details of the nova system.
-For our typical benchmark T CrB model, with a wind velocity of $3000$ km/sec this delay could be about $9$ to $10$ hours.
-In principle, for an optimistic scenario both MR and ES processes may happen during the nova explosion, resulting in rich phenomenological possibilities.
+Because their respective emission regions are spatially disconnected, a temporal delay between these signals is expected.
+The characteristic length scale of the MR region is $\mathcal{O}(10^9)~\rm cm$, compared to $\mathcal{O}(10^{13})~\rm cm$ for the external shock.
+Therefore, MR neutrinos are likely to arrive earlier than ES neutrinos and, crucially, will not be accompanied by correlated gamma-ray emission.
+For a typical wind velocity of $(2000-4000)$ km/sec, the delay would span several hours, depending on the specific nova system properties.
+In our benchmark T CrB model, assuming a wind velocity of $3000$ km/sec, the expected delay is approximately $9$ to $10$ hours.
+This also suggests that MR neutrinos, being the first to reach Earth, could potentially serve as an early-warning alert for the nova explosion of T CrB.
+In principle, under an optimistic scenario where both MR and ES processes operate simultaneously, this temporal separation offers rich phenomenological possibilities for multi-messenger astronomy.